rafaelmgr12/RegressionTools/README.md

 # Regression Tool
-A multi-parameter, multi-model k-fold grid search for Machine Learning algorithims.
-This code search for single-values solutions as well estimate a Probability Density Function for each solution.
+A multi-parameter, multi-model k-fold grid search.
+This code search for single-values solutions as well estimate a Probability Density Function(PDF) for each solution.
 Also, we have a implemented an artificial Neural Network.
 ## Modules

 ### data_preprocessing.py
 A template to manipulate data and discretize the y (target).
-The bins default is 100.
+The number of bins is ,by default, 100.

 ### Regression.py
 The regression module containing the regression class and the PDF as well.

 ### NNRegression.py
 The regression artificial neural network module for  module containing the regression class and the PDF as well.
-Depending on the dataset, there is need a customization.
+Depending on the dataset, there is a need a customization.

 Current compatible regression and classifiers.